Hoover desk: History

 On Christmas Eve 1929, during Herbert Hoover's presidency, a fire began in the attic of the West Wing.
 It quickly grew, and according to the White House Historical Association it became the most powerful fire to hit the White House since the Burning of Washington in 1814.
 The fire was noticed at about 8:00 pm and quick action was taken to save objects and files in the building.
-George Akerson, among others, managed to save the Theodore Roosevelt desk, which was in use in the Oval Office at the time.
+George Akerson, among others, managed to save the Theodore Roosevelt desk, which was in use in the Oval Office.

 Ike Hoover covered it with a tarpaulin to protect it from the freezing water being sprayed on the burning building.
-By 10:30 pm the fire was extinguished but the executive offices were heavily damaged, leaving the roof, attic, and floors heavily damaged and the press room of the West Wing completely ruined.
+By 10:30 pm the fire was extinguished.
+The executive offices were heavily damaged, leaving the roof, attic, and floors heavily damaged and the press room of the West Wing completely ruined.
 Repairs to the building were completed on April 14, 1930, and President Hoover moved back into the newly constructed Oval Office.

 With the opening of the newly repaired and renovated Oval Office, the Grand Rapids Furniture Manufacturers Association gave Hoover a 17-piece office suite, made by furniture makers from Grand Rapids, Michigan, to furnish the space.
 The Hoover Desk was the centerpiece of this office suite.
 Designed to give "the appearance of a well preserved suite of Colonial Furniture," the furniture was built by a variety of manufactures in Grand Rapids including the Robert W. Irwin Company, the Mueller Furniture Company, and the Grand Rapids Furniture Company.

 According to an article in the Grand Rapids Spectator, in addition to the desk the full set consists of a "davenport, a club chair, two large and one smaller wing chairs, two tables, a swivel desk chair, two armchairs, two bookcases, a small table and three smoking stands of two sizes."
 Preliminary sketches of the designs for all the furniture pieces were submitted to President Hoover and his wife Lou Henry Hoover for approval before construction on them began.
-The Hoovers also selected the fabric that the chairs were upholstered in.
+The Hoovers selected the fabric that the chairs were upholstered in.
 All the pieces have uniform finishes and carry a common design language.